The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} x^2 + px + q = 0 \end{align} \]

-note down.
-The quadratic addition gets its name from the fact that a quadratic term is now added to this equation and then subtracted again:
+Completing the square gets its name from the fact that a quadratic term is now added to this equation and immediately subtracted again:

 \[ \begin{align} x^2 + px + \left(\frac{p}{2}\right)^2 - \left(\frac{p}{2}\right)^2 + q &= 0\nonumber\\ \Leftrightarrow\left(x + \frac{p}{2}\right)^2 - \left(\frac{p}{2}\right)^2 + q &= 0\nonumber\\ \Leftrightarrow\left(x + \frac{p}{2}\right)^2 &= \left(\frac{p}{2}\right)^2 - q \end{align} \]